garethltm/obsibrain/COMPSCI361 - Machine Learning/Decision Trees.md

 	- a class label as a return value at the end of each sequence
 ![[Pasted image 20240301115225.png]]

-## In terms of
-Which score function should a decision tree use?
+## Which score function should a decision tree use?
+In terms of accuracy
 - You generally want a shorter one because it generalises more
+	- you

 Related to: [[COMPSCI367 - Artificial Intelligence/week11/Decision Trees|Decision Trees]]